Achievable logoAchievable logo

 Psychophysics

 Psychophysics is a field that quantitatively examines how physical stimuli relate to the sensations and perceptions they evoke.
-By measuring detection thresholds and discrimination abilities, psychophysics bridges the gap between the external world and our internal experience.
+By measuring detection thresholds and discrimination abilities, psychophysics helps connect the external world (the stimulus) to internal experience (what you perceive).

 Methods in psychophysics: